Programs & Initiatives

 Get 2 School.
 You Can Make It!

 Browns Give Back is the signature partner for the Cleveland Metropolitan School District (CMSD) "Get 2 School.
 You Can Make It!" attendance campaign, which works to remove barriers keeping students from school.
 Studies show that for CMSD students, missing even ten days of school (that's only one day a month) has a significant, negative impact on test scores and graduation rates.
-Now in its third year, the "Get 2 School" attendance campaign has resulted in 3,200 more students with on-track attendance, which increases their likelihood to graduate high school by 34%.
+Now in its third year, the "Get 2 School" attendance campaign has resulted in 4,100 more students with on-track attendance, which increases the odds of 9th and 10th graders graduating high school by 34%.